anngroong/podcasts/content/episode/279-dziunik-aghajanian-un-security-council-artsakh-yerevan-elections.md

 Andranik Tevanyan has made it clear, and has made the primary topic of his campaign, the removal of the current ruling party, and Pashinyan, from office.

 **Questions**:

-* Do you think with 5% support is an indication of success?
+* Do you think that 5% support is an indication of success?
 How is Mayr Hayastan adjusting its strategy, in order to win the election?
 * Will the results of this election become grounds for the ruling party to continue its politics of abandoning Artsakh, by claiming that their policies were affirmed by their win?

-Alright, we’ll leave it there for today!
-Thank you Ambassador Aghajanian.

 # Wrap-up